Former Secretary-General of the International Chamber of Commerce

 Maria Livanos Cattaui was Secretary General of International Chamber of Commerce (ICC) from 1996 through June 2005.
 Mrs. Cattaui championed the role of world business in the global economy.
-She placed ICC at the vanguard of international policy making on trade and investment, protection of intellectual property, the information society, as well as other vital issues for business.
+She placed ICC at the vanguard of international policy making on trade and investment, intellectual property, the information society, as well as other vital issues for business.
 Mrs. Cattaui was instrumental in establishing an innovative global partnership between ICC and the United Nations.
 The partnership has led to greater business input into UN economic activities.
-She has been closely involved in placing business know-how and experience at the disposal of developing countries in attracting foreign direct investment.
+She has been closely involved in placing business know-how and experience at the disposal of developing and emerging economies.